Pumpkin Seeds Are Good for You: 11 Nutritional Health Benefits

 Potassium can help control blood pressure.
 It can also help to block the effects of sodium on blood pressure in some people (10).

-The antioxidants and folate found in potassium also have health benefits.
+The antioxidants and folate found in pumpkin seeds also have health benefits.

 Pumpkin seeds are low in sugar and salt unless those seasonings are added during processing.